For an index of the actors and actresses who have a dedicated page, see here.

 - Agents Dating: Even though nothing overtly romantic ever comes out of it (save for the Tara King era), he regularly invites his female partners on dates, for dinners especially.

 - Badass Bookworm: His interests include astrology, numismatic, ornithology, biographies, history, but he also reads philosophical books.
-He's got several bookshelves in each of his flats or his mansion and he is reading in a few books during the series.
+He's got several bookshelves in each of his flats or his mansion and he is seen reading in a few books during the series.

 - He owns a Marcel Proust which he had lent to his friend Hal Anderson, got his knowledge about white dwarves from a boys' book about astronomy and bought several astrology books in the same episode.